 \subsection{Data-driven constitutive modeling}

-When applied to soft materials that show a highly nonlinear and inelastic behavior, classical models, as reviewed above for modeling strain-induced crystallization, are often not accurate enough and may need to be modified if applied to new experimental data.
+When applied to soft materials that show a highly nonlinear and inelastic behavior, classical models, as reviewed above for modeling strain-induced crystallization, are often not sufficiently accurate and may {require modifications to the equations} if applied to new experimental data.
 To overcome these limitations, machine learning approaches, in particular neural networks (NNs), have emerged as powerful tools for constitutive modeling \cite{dornheim2023,fuhg2024}.
 These data-driven methods offer flexibility to capture complex material responses and automate the process of constitutive modeling. \footnote{Note that alternative data-driven modeling strategies, e.g., spline-based approaches~\cite{wiesheier2024,moreno-mateos2025,wiesheier2026} may also be considered.}